sociocs/sociocs-docs/integrations/customer.io/sms-campaign.md

 ![trigger](https://github.com/user-attachments/assets/5a250df1-0c65-413d-ba12-b5af8b20f141)

 !!!
-Select "*Every re-match*" under the "*Frequency*" if you would like to send SMS each time the contact enters the segment. :bulb:
+Select "*Every re-match*" or "*On every event*" under the "*Frequency*" if you would like to send SMS each time the condition occurs. :bulb:
 !!!

 1. Finish "*Settings*" and "*Goal & Exit*" steps.
 Go to the "*Workflow*" step.